readyready15728/misc/awakemud-notes.md

 less experienced runners.
 * Fausto's Surf Shop in Virginia Beach sells watercraft and water wings.
 * The confectioner at Just Desserts Candy Shop in Virginia Beach offers work.
+* The vampires the confectioner wants dead are in the sewers of Norfolk (1) and in the cemetery in Redmond (2).
 * Dr. Sandra Onasis at Meridional Agronomics in Virginia Beach offers work for less experienced runners.
 * Coach, just east of the intersection of Highway 60 and Oyster Street at